Viticulture and Enology 3H

 5) Recognize the health issues associated with wine consumption.

-Weekly Discussions/Reflective Writing, worth 15% of final grade
+Weekly Pre-class Quizzes/Discussions/Reflective Writing, worth 15% of final grade

-All quizzes and exams will be multiple choice.
+Quizzes and exams will be multiple choice and/or essay/short answer.

 Please purchase four (4) Scantron 2000’s and bring one to each quiz or exam.